Stuffing

 How do I stuff consignments?

-There are two ways to make a mailing heavier:
+There are two ways to add weight to a mailing:

 How do I calculate the costs for the higher paper weight?